 The sociology major is in a boom period.
-It seems students today are more than ever concerned about how our society works, about what hasn't worked, and how to make changes.
+Students today are concerned more than ever about how our society works, about what hasn't worked, and how to make changes.

 Special concentrations are available in social work or school social work.
 As in criminology, the sociology program stresses active involvement with local agencies in special projects.
 Internships offer experience, instruction and academic credit.